jrashvin98/communicare/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2FCRatZiziw?si=aIBZMMqTfC-HUo1z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+CommuniCare which has two main features: reporting problems, and also booking facilities.
+From this application, residents can book the services.
+Residents can also use this service app to report issues regarding maintenance problems facing their homes and will be immediately assisted by the staff who do not have to find third-party service from outside of their apartment.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: